krisnova/.net/content/posts/linux-accept-queues.md

 };
 ```

-In Linux, all inbound network requests from an arbitrary client will pass through the kernel accept queue, which is an instance of a [request_sock_queue](https://github.com/torvalds/linux/blob/v6.2/include/net/request_sock.h#L168-L188) struct.
+In Linux, all inbound network requests from an arbitrary client will pass through the kernel backlog queue also known as the "accept queue", which is an instance of a [request_sock_queue](https://github.com/torvalds/linux/blob/v6.2/include/net/request_sock.h#L168-L188) struct.
 This is true for any socket server (TCP/IPv4, TCP/IPv6, Unix domain, UDP/connectionless) built using the Linux network stack or the `/include/net` directory in the source tree.
+In fact there are several queue implementations that make up the TCP handshake and server connections alone!

 Inbound requests may accumulate at runtime which exist in between the moment a server has received the connection from the network stack, and the moment a worker has called `accept()` to pop the connection pointer off the stack.